dnlbowers/blackjack/README.md

 ## **Site Overview**
 Blackjack is a classic game dating back to around the 1700s.
 My first introduction to it was as pontoon (a common name for blackjack in the UK).
 My mum and I would spend hours playing short rounds for fun while traveling or simply sitting around watching TV.

 My current line of work is in the online casino industry.
 Hence, I wanted to create something relevant to my daily life.
-As it was for my mother and me, this game intends to be a bit of harmless fun.
-Played to pass the time by strategically, drawing cards, thinking quickly, and trying to beat the opposition (in this case, a computer).
+As it was for my mother and me, this game intends to be a bit of harmless fun for those who enjoy this traditional game.
+Used to pass the time by strategically drawing cards, thinking quickly, and trying to beat the opposition (in this case, a computer).

 ![Demonstration of Site Responsiveness](docs/screenshots/responsive.JPG)